ryarturogi/frontend-enginner-DoD-course/modules/15-interview-preparation/README.md

-# Module 15: Interview Preparation - Senior Frontend Engineer
+# Module 15: Senior Frontend Engineer Interview Mastery

 ## 🎯 Learning Objectives

 By the end of this module, you will:
-- Master technical interview patterns for senior frontend roles
-- Practice system design for frontend applications
+- Master enterprise-level system design for complex frontend architectures
-- Prepare for coding challenges and architecture discussions
+- Demonstrate technical leadership through advanced coding challenges and architectural decisions
-- Understand what differentiates senior from mid-level engineers
+- Articulate the strategic impact of frontend engineering decisions on business outcomes
+- Navigate staff/principal-level technical discussions with confidence and depth
-- Build a portfolio that demonstrates production-ready expertise
+- Build a portfolio showcasing production-scale system ownership and innovation
+- Lead technical interviews and evaluate other senior engineers effectively
+- Communicate complex technical concepts to stakeholders across all organizational levels

 ## 🧠 Senior Frontend Engineer Mindset